hnourtel/PAPUD_LogAnomalyDetection/README.md

 It was developed at LORIA in the context of ITEA3/PAPUD project.

 ## Tool presentation
+The tool aims to analyze system logs to detect log line outliers.
+These outliers are interpreted as anomalies in the logs, in the sense that the system does not function normally because it does not output classic logs.
+It can be used to detect cyber-attacks, software failures, hardware failures and all malfunctions of a system that have impact on the logs.

+It uses deep learning techniques for NLP to analyze the logs stored in a flat file.
+It consists of two parts :
+* A line encoder : a model is trained for each word of the line, it predicts the word given all other words as input
+* A one-class classifier : a DeepSVDD model is trained for each word, using encoder's output as input.
+All DeepSVDD scores are summed to determine total score for the line.

 ## Installation
 This tool is written in `Python 3.7` and requires the packages listed in `requirements.txt`.